 How is Billfolda remunerated?

 Billfolda will accept its fees in either cash or shares or a combination of both.
-Billfolda follows a fully aligned model and will accept at least half its fees in shares from the company raising capital.
+Billfolda offers a fully aligned equity crowdfunding model and will accept at least half its fees in shares from the company raising capital.
 Further details of our fees are disclosed in the Offer Document(s).

 Can overseas investors invest in companies listed on Billfolda’s platform?

 No, Billfolda only allows Australian investors to invest in companies listed on its platform.